akhikolla/akhikolla.github.io/_posts/2020-09-28-Prototyping-testharness-2.md

 ==1365599== For lists of detected and suppressed errors, rerun with: -s ==1365599== ERROR SUMMARY: 31504 errors from 311 contexts (suppressed: 0 from 0)
 ```
+The complete log can be found here [valgrind log mi](https://github.com/akhikolla/RcppDeepStateTools/blob/master/inst/valgrind_log_mi)

-We see that there are 31504 errors that are reported in the program from 311 contexts.
+We see that 31504 errors are reported in the program from 311 contexts.
-Also we can see the issues like :
+Also, we can see issues like :

-Conditional jump or move depends on uninitialised value(s)
+Conditional jump or move depends on the uninitialized value(s)
-Use of uninitialised value of size 8
+Use of an uninitialized value of size 8

 This happens when the process tries to access the memory location that is outside of the available memory locations or the uninitialized memory.
 Here the size 8 means that the process was trying to read 8 bytes.
 It also gives information about memory addresses.

-Thanks to [Dr.Toby Dylan Hocking](https://tdhock.github.io/blog/) for his support on the project.
+Thanks to [Dr. Toby Dylan Hocking](https://tdhock.github.io/blog/) for his support on the project.
 This blog is kindly contributed to [R-bloggers](https://www.r-bloggers.com/).